Mauii/Interactive-Modules-for-Blender/README.md

 Open Blender.
 Go to Edit > Preferences > Add-ons.
 Click Install... and select the downloaded .zip.
-Enable JKA Frankenstein Tutor by checking the box.
+Enable Interactive Modules for Blender by checking the box.

 **How to Use**:
 Open the Sidebar in the 3D Viewport (Press N).